dragonflydb/documentation/docs/managing-dragonfly/replication.md

 ## Monitoring Lag

-Dragonfly defines the replication lag as the maximum amount of unacknowledged database changes over all the shards.
+Dragonfly defines the replication lag as the maximal amount of unacknowledged database among all shards.
 This metric is calculated by the master instance and is visible both as the `dfly_connected_replica_lag_records` field in the [prometheus metrics](./monitoring.md), and through the `INFO REPLICATION` command.